 And average ranking is generally higher for mobile queries:

-Once you see the site has been moved to the mobile-first index, you can monitor ranking and traffic for both mobile and desktop search to see if the move has made an impact.
+Once you see the site has been moved to mobile-first indexing, you can monitor ranking and traffic for both mobile and desktop search to see if the move has made an impact.

 Google’s index consists of a URL and associated data.
 Google crawls with both a desktop and mobile user agent, but uses the desktop version to accumulate most data about the URL.
 Then, Google adds mobile-specific data (for use in search results for mobile users).

-With the mobile-first index, Google will still crawl with both a mobile and desktop user agent, but will use the mobile version to accumulate most data about the URL and will add desktop-specific data for use in search results for desktop users.
+With mobile-first indexing, Google will still crawl with both a mobile and desktop user agent, but will use the mobile version to accumulate most data about the URL and will add desktop-specific data for use in search results for desktop users.

 After the switch, Google will still continue to rank desktop pages for desktop searchers and mobile pages for mobile searchers.

 Google is making the switch slowly and cautiously and don’t have a timeline for when it will be complete.
-In their blog post, they note that they are evaluating each site for mobile-first indexing readiness and are only transitioning them when they are ready.
+In an initial blog post, they note that they are evaluating each site for mobile-first indexing readiness and are only transitioning them when they are ready.
 They note that they have transitioned a “handful” of sites and are monitoring those closely.
+In the more recent blog post, they indicate they have most past the handful of sites they were using for testing and are rolling out the change more broadly, but still only for sites that follow mobile-first indexing best practices.

 How to Prepare for Google’s Mobile-First Index